 1. Infinite Discs Chariot Midrange

-This mid-range disc golf disc also can be a big thrower and is comparable to all best fairway drivers’ distance disc.
-It will hold any line but tends to turnover on big throws.
-I will also recommend this disc if you want to learn angles because it is consistent, reliable, and stable and will perform exactly what you want.
+This mid-range disc golf disc also can get some pretty good distance.
+It holds any line but can easily be turned over with power.
+I recommend this disc if you want to learn angle control, because it is consistent, reliable, and stable and will fly exactly how you release it.

-In terms of its physical feel, I like that the rim is very convenient in the hands.
+In terms of its physical feel, I like that the rim is very comfortable in the hands.
 Whether you have big hands or small hands, you can still power grip the disc with ease.
-Also, whatever you prefer during the throw, this disc can hold on with that value.
-It will be a great compliment on the other mid-range disc you have in the bag..
+Also, whatever throwing preference (backhand or forehand), this disc fits comfortable and works well.
+It is definitely one of my go-to discs, and it compliments a lot of midranges.

 2. Infinite Discs Anubis Midrange